SpeedStriker243/Windows98Launcher-Classic/README.md

 # Windows 98 Launcher
 An open source GUI front-end for QEMU that is intended for installing and running Windows 98 inside of a virtual machine.
 Currently unfinished.
 Bundled with QEMU and written in .NET C#.
+Yeah, that means it won't work in macOS or Linux without any [compatibility layers](https://www.winehq.org/).
+Sorry.

 ![Windows 98 Launcher](https://github.com/SpeedStriker243/Windows98Launcher/raw/master/win98launcher.png)